SPORE in Lung Cancer

 “The only way to approach a problem as big as lung cancer is to have experts in basic, translational, and clinical research working on several fronts taking the research from the lab to the clinic and back again to develop even newer insights,” said Dr. Herbst.
 "This effort represents tremendous teamwork by investigators to combat this very common and all-too-fatal disease.”

-Yale is one of five institutions in the country with a SPORE devoted to lung cancer and one of 13 institutions to house more than one SPORE.
-The other program focuses on skin cancer.
+Yale is one of five institutions in the country with a SPORE devoted to lung cancer and one of 12 institutions to house more than one SPORE.
+The other programs at Yale focus on skin cancer and head and neck cancers.

 Contact Information